-In June 1976, students from Soweto schools took to the streets and set off a chain of events that dramatically influenced the course of the liberation struggle in South Africa.
-The events between June 16 1976 and February 1977 established the youth as one of the most important forces of change in South African history.
-They also challenged the idea that it was primarily the working class that was the essential force in challenging the apartheid regime.
-Together with the 1973 Durban Strike, the 1976 Soweto Uprising brought together the most significant fo rces to challenge the apartheid regime since the banning of the liberation movements.
+In June 1976, students from Soweto schools took to the streets and set off a chain of events that dramatically influenced the course of the Liberation Struggle in South Africa.
+They also challenged the idea, long-held within the Liberation Movement, that the working class was the essential force in challenging the apartheid regime.
+The events of June 16 1976 established the youth as one of the most important agencies of change in South African history.
+Together with the 1973 Durban Strike, the 1976 Soweto Uprising brought together the most significant forces to challenge the apartheid regime.
+Since the banning of the liberation movements that has never been a serious threat that was posed unto the government, be that it may be, these two challenges were the most significant ones in the 1970s and they most definitely struck a cord in government's anticipation of future revolts.
+Most importantly made them aware that they continual enforcement of segregatory laws might backfire tremendously, should Black people launch a united attack against the White regime.